frintjs/frint/packages/frint-router-react/README.md

 ### `Route` component

-The `Route` component is how you define a route in your application, that can render eithr a Component or an App in a synchronous or asynchronous way.
+The `Route` component is how you define a route in your application, that can render either a Component or an App.

 #### Components

-Assume you have two components `HomePage` and `AboutPage, and you want to show them when the browser navigates to `/` and `/about` respectively:
+Assume you have two components `HomePage` and `AboutPage`, and you want to show them when the browser navigates to `/` and `/about` respectively:

 ```js
 // components/Root.js